 It only makes sense, then, that my work focuses on the management of the migration regime.

+Currently, I am employed as an Associate Policy Analyst at the Migration Policy Institute – Europe.
 Prior to the start of my PhD, I worked as a public affairs consultant in Bucharest, Romania, and as an adviser for international relations to the Romanian minister for agriculture and rural development.

 Beyond my work, I enjoy several other activities that keep me from losing my mind during downtime.
 Chief among these are triathlon and traveling, but anything that keeps me occupied or allows me to spend time with my family and friends is always welcome.